slamice/wri/hipsters/first-draft/ch01 - outside.md

 "I've been tired before I even got here."
 I chuckled truthfully, but it was impossible to know if he was listening.
 He didn't look at me yet or ever again and left it at that.
 He walked away straight faced, taking his bloodshot eyes with him.
 I mulled that over in my head, and I only heard silence above the muttering people and the droning music.

 Parties like these were brutally exhausting without something substantial to dull me.
 Weed was usually the norm but light drinking was another option I took up.
 I never overindulged, but inhaled just enough to feel like it was working.

-Two beers were enough for me that night.
+On my way back from the kitchen someone motioned me over.
+Her large brown hair teased out curly at the end.
+She had an incredibly beautiful smile was brighter than that kitchen could have ever hoped to be.
+She was still wearing her trenchcoat, an army greenjacket and some shorts.
+Our hug smelled like liquorice and was just as strong.

+"Hey Gala."

+"Hey."

+Think lost look but radiant.
+Prof, another loose friend and Jack's roommate, woo'ed her by leaving a note for her in an internet cafe, "You make me want to be better one day, I could be so awesome with you."
+Prof gloated about it afterwards like that's all it took.
+She wasn't thoroughly disgusted and they began dating off and on.

+She confirmed she was still silk screening since the last party I talked to her at a few weeks before.

+"Prof around?"

+"I don't know is he?"

+"Maybe, I don't know."

+She bit her lip in pretend frustration.
+She was trying to ask me something, she could have asked anything of me really and I would have gladly followed through.

+"You going to see him anytime soon?
+I hear he's living with Jack now."

+"Well, can I ask a favor?"

+"A favor.
+You want me to do something for him?"

+"No, we're, not really talking right now.
+Haven't been for a while.
+It's why I need my mail from him.
+My last cheque went to his address, I wanted to know if you went by you could pick it up for me."

+"I don't know where you live now."

+She opened her purse and took out a ballpoint penning the back of my hand with her number.
+"If you do go, just call me and I'll swing by wherever.
+I'm not sure what to do at this point."
+Her breathe grazed my face as I looked into her grannysmith green eyes.
+ANd I said I'd see what I could do.
+We drifted shortly after that.

 So I left Selina at the party and I walked home.
 My steps were slow and my direction was mostly aimless.
 I counted the buildings I passed and the people who stood outside the few clubs that remained open.
-I passed a native indian prostitute who puffed up her boobs into the hole of her v-neck.
+I passed a prostitute who puffed up her boobs into the hole of her v-neck.
 I passed by the many overnight parked cars.
 A couple, if they were that legitimately, startled me with their discreet argument as I passed by a random car.

 I was sketched out, my hands were in my pockets, my right gripping my keys and flipping through them.